GlobularOne/snr/docs/source/user_guide/shell_commands.rst

 checksum
 ^^^^^^^^

-It generates checksum of a file.
+Generates checksum of a file.
 Syntax:

 .. code-block:: shell